 Is It a Cat or Health Issue?

 When it is a co-worker or someone you don’t know well, you may not have any idea if they have cats or not.
 You may need to open up the conversation with that.
 Ask them if they have any cats in their home.
 If they say yes inquire about how many.
-You can continue to share that they smell like cat pee once you confirm they do have cats.
+You can continue to share that they smell bad once you confirm they do have cats.

 If you know the person doesn’t have cats or they tell you they don’t, the issue is likely medical related.
 This can be a sensitive subject to bring up with someone you don’t know well.
-Perhaps they know they have an underlying medical condition and they are pursuing treatment for it.
+Perhaps they know they have underlying medical conditions and they are pursuing treatment for it.

 Respect their privacy if they don’t want to divulge details to you about it.
 For others, the smell of cat pee from their body may be a symptom of a problem they haven’t addressed yet.
 Your concerns shared with them can motivate them to schedule a medical appointment.